 Driving a dual agenda of social-economic development and ecological conservation, we’re proud to launch our Cameroon Outgrower Programme.

 The Cameroon Outgrower Programme is our next step in improving the livelihoods and economic viability of local communities with a long-term outlook.
 In line with the Group’s Sustainable Natural Rubber Supply Chain Policy (SNRSCP), this programme will educate and empower on a large scale, aiming to benefit approximately 13,000 local Cameroonian smallholders.
+These smallholders will have the opportunity to develop integrated farms around a core of natural rubber, benefiting from financial and technical support, and the guaranteed purchasing of the raw material.

 We are actively engaging with village-based smallholders with a minimum land area of 2 ha, and are pleased to see that the programme is already gathering momentum locally with interest from over 2,500 individuals so far.
 Meanwhile, our social and environmental checklist will assess the eligibility of candidates according to our sustainability commitments.